walterkatrin/walterkatrin.github.io/_projects/1_project.md

 ### Outcome
-A reproducible end-to-end workflow from culture to sequencing-ready data, expanding a genus for which only 13 complete chloroplast genomes are currently available worldwide.
-The workflow has the potential to at least double this reference base and is transferable to other non-model marine organisms.
+A reproducible workflow from sample preparation to sequencing.
+Sequence analysis is covered in a separate project.

 ### Stack